saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 after running this command you will be asked for your argocd password, input it, hit enter, then run ``argocd app list`` to see the list of applications available on your argocd server.

-the response would be one app for sure, now run the following command to add your newly created kubernetes cluster.
+the response would be one app for sure, now run the following command to add your newly created Kubernetes cluster.
 ```
 argocd cluster add YourEksClusterARN  —name yournew-cluster-name
 ```